Mahindra Centuro: Find-me lamp

 The bike key can be used to start follow-me-home lights that stay on for while after the key is removed from the ignition, flashing lights with an alarm that aids locating the motorcycle in crowded parking lots, and a LED torch on the key to help find the ignition slot when in a poorly lit area.

 Fully lit digital dashboard

 The bike sports an advanced, fully lit digital dashboard which is divided into three parts.
 The left part hosts the DTE and the fuel gauge.
 The middle has a big-font digital speedometer with one indicator each for service due and for economy mode.
 The right toggles between a trip meter, odometer and a clock.
 It is an unusually comprehensive feature set for an entry-level motorcycle where most bikes offer little more than a speedo, fuel gauge and the idiot lights.

 Mileage

-Mahindra claims an ARAI certified fuel-efficiency of 75 kmpl and the bike comes with a five-year warranty.
+Mahindra claims an ARAI certified fuel-efficiency of 60 kmpl and the bike comes with a five-year warranty.

+Availability

+Mahindra has stopped producing this model in July 2016.